 Weatherization can improve energy efficiency within your home, resulting in lower utilities and a positive impact on the environment.
 To weatherize your home means to make infrastructural changes that keeps your home insulated, blocks outside air flow, and maintains energy-dependent appliances.

 The two biggest sources of a home’s energy usage are it’s HVAC system and hot water heater.
-Next in line for sources of energy use is lighting and appliances.
+Next in line are lighting and appliances.
 To make sure these systems run smoothly and efficiently you can make small weatherization changes that will greatly increase their life span.

 Some of the most useful weatherization changes include: air sealing with caulk, weather-stripping windows and doors, installing a water heater blanket, changing all light bulbs to LED’s, and insulating outlets.

 There are several other modes of weatherizing, but you can’t assume all of them will be appropriate for your home!
-There are many factors regarding energy efficiency to a home so it is best to have an energy audit completed before making any weatherization changes.
+Many factors influence energy efficiency in a home, so it is best to have an energy audit completed before making any weatherization changes.
 Schedule to have an energy audit completed or check out one of our DIY Energy Audit Kit’s!

 - Air leaks allow warm air into the home during warmer months and cooler air into the home during colder months.
 This makes the HVAC system work harder to heat/cool your home than it should, costing you extra money and making you uncomfortable.
 Fight this problem by air sealing your windows and doors!

-- Most common places where air leaks exist are where two building materials meet, such as windows, doors, chimneys, or outdoor water faucets.
+- Air leaks are most commonly found where two building materials meet, such as windows, doors, chimneys, or outdoor water faucets.

 - You can also air seal with weather-strips!
 Weather-strips can seal air leaks around movable joints, such as windows and doors.